 The line of demarcation beginning to form on Benny’s right foot (left photo) and on the more severe, left foot (right photo)

 While undergoing rehab, A.S.K. started looking into options for how to go about managing Benny’s disability.
-They starting looking into the potential of the use of 3D printed prosthetics.
+They started looking into the potential of the use of 3D printed prosthetics.
 They reached out to a board-certified avian specialist in a different state with previous experience with animal prosthetics and started talking to 3D printing companies about developing at least one 3D printed foot for Benny.

 The process would be lengthy and require multiple vet visits and fittings.
 They would only fit a prosthetic for Benny if they thought it would enhance his quality of life, since sometimes they aren’t comfortable for the animal, and they want to make sure to do what’s best for Benny.